I'll Be Doggone

 It became his first million-selling record and his first number-one single on the R&B chart, staying there for two weeks, and was the first song Gaye recorded with Smokey Robinson as one of the songwriters of the record.
 The song was co-written by Robinson's fellow Miracles members Pete Moore and Marv Tarplin.
 The Miracles also sang background on this recording, along with Motown's long-standing female back-up group, The Andantes, and Miracle Marv Tarplin played lead guitar.
 "I'll Be Doggone" gave Marvin his third top-ten pop hit, where it peaked at number eight on the Billboard Hot 100, with that number matched by his follow-up record, "Ain't That Peculiar".
 Billboard described "I'll Be Doggone" as a "powerful follow-up to 'How Sweet It Is,'" stating that "Gaye's wailing vocal performance is pitted against a driving dance beat backing."
 Cash Box described it as "a rhythmic, chorus-backed bluesy tearjerker with a contagious repeating riff."
+Record World said it is "up tempo and bright and bound to go far on charts."